dotnet/linker/docs/design/single-file-unsupported.md

 Now that she has expressed the intent to deploy the app as single-file binary, the following diagnostic is shown in her code:

-> Logger.cs(x,y): Single-file warning ILXXXX: Logger.RecordApplicationRun(): 'System.Reflection.Assembly.Location' always returns an empty string for assemblies embedded in a single-file app.
+> Logger.cs(x,y): Single-file warning ILXXXX: 'System.Reflection.Assembly.Location' always returns an empty string for assemblies embedded in a single-file app.
 If the path to the app directory is needed, consider calling 'System.AppContext.BaseDirectory'.

 She now has the option to either suppress the warning or work around the highlighted method.